flywheel-apps/bids-app-template-test/README.md

 cd ..
 ```

+At this point you'll have 3 files in your local gear directory: `.gitignore`, `LICENSE`, and `README.md`, and you have a "dev" branch locally and on GitHub.
+If you don't want to create a GitHub repository, you can just create a directory with your new bids-app name.

 ## Clone this repository using a different name

 Clone this testing template in the directory above the new bids-app (so the two will be in the same directory) and be sure to use the name of the new gear repository created above **with “-test” appended** to the end.
 For example, run: